Oracle 26ai: GROUP BY ALL

 GROUP BY ALL removes the repetition entirely.
 Oracle inspects the SELECT list, identifies every column that isn’t inside an aggregate function, and groups by all of them automatically:

--- GROUP BY ALL: Oracle derives the grouping columns from the SELECT list
+-- GROUP BY ALL: Oracle derives the grouping columns

 SELECT department_id,